August Wilson Monologue Competition

 Open to Chicago area high school sophomores, juniors, and seniors, the competition gives students an opportunity to explore and share the richness of August Wilson’s Century Cycle.

-The top three finalists participated in the national finals on May 5th and 6th in New York City.
+The top three finalists participated in the National Finals on May 5, 2014 at Broadway's August Wilson Theatre in New York City.
 The finals included a weekend of activities around the competition.
 National prizes included scholarships of $1,000 for first place, $500 for second place and $250 for honorable mention.

 About the Competition

 To be considered, students must complete the application form and register for a time during the preliminary round.
 Students are asked to perform a 2-3 minute monologue of their choosing from one of the ten plays in August Wilson's Century Cycle.

 August Wilson’s Century Cycle is a singular achievement in American theatre.
 Each of the ten world-class plays is set in a different decade of the twentieth century.
 At the plays’ core are soaring, lyrical monologues that take the rich song, laughter, and pain of the African American experience and place it in the mouths of the most varied ensemble of characters written since Shakespeare.
 The plays of the Century Cycle are:

 Ma Rainey's Black Bottom

 Two Trains Running

 For more about the Century Cycle, click here.
 For more information about this competition, please contact Neal McCollam at 312.996.3991.